 Immunization requirements & verification process for Health Science majors

 Texas law requires students involved in healthcare programs at Texas Woman’s University to show proof of certain immunizations.
 These students are therefore required to submit written proof of their immunizations to Student Health Services for verification.
 Participation in clinic rotations is contingent upon compliance with this policy, and students are advised to submit their immunization records several weeks before their clinicals so that their immunization records can be updated and reported to their departments and professors.

 Immunizations should be submitted and reviewed online at TWU Patient Portal.
-Do not submit Meningitis Records to Student Health.

 A demographic cover sheet is required the first time that a student submits information to the Immunization Verification Program.
 The demographic page for each healthcare program can be found below.
 Please make sure that the demographic page is signed at the bottom.

 The demographic page is not required for additional submissions of records.
 However, please clearly label each page with the student's name and ID # or SSN.

 Possible required immunizations

 See demographic forms below to verify immunization requirements for your program.

 - Hepatitis B (series of three injections)

 - TB Screening – once per year